Understand agronomic justification and prescription

 In emergency situations, where chlorpyrifos or any of the three neonicotinoids must be applied to quickly control an insect that endangers a crop, the agronomist must provide a prescription to the farmer and the justification must be issued no later than two business days after the prescription date.

-Justification, progress and implementation (PDF 295 Kb) (French) provides a summary of actions taken and results obtained during the first four years of implementation of the agronomic justification and prescription process.
+Justification, progress and implementation (PDF 295 Kb) (in French only) provides a summary of actions taken and results obtained during the first four years of implementation of the agronomic justification and prescription process.

 Pesticide application in littoral zones

-Under the terms applicable to farming in littoral zones (in french only), producers may be temporarily authorized to apply a pesticide in the littoral zone of a lake or watercourse , as well as in a three-metre strip along or around them, except for the vegetation strips on either side of watercourses and ditches.
+Under the terms applicable to farming in littoral zones (in French only), producers may be temporarily authorized to apply a pesticide in the littoral zone of a lake or watercourse , as well as in a three-metre strip along or around them, except in the 3-metre strip on each side of watercourses and 1-metre strip of ditches.
 The following requirements are mandatory:

 - Obtain prior agronomic justification for Class 1 to Class 3A pesticides, save biopesticides or pesticides intended to destroy grasslands;

-- Comply with the terms of the agronomic justification and ensure that the justification contains all required information (DOCX 93 Kb) (French).
+- Comply with the terms of the agronomic justification and ensure that the justification contains all required information (PDF 1.02 Mb).
 Justifications cover one crop per parcel of land or group of parcels, are valid for a maximum of one year and may allow a maximum of three active ingredients in the choice of treatment;

 - Apply Class 1 to Class 3 pesticides by September 1 of each year and only to growing crops or no-till plots;

-- Retain the agronomic justification for at least five years and submit it upon request to the Ministère de l’Environnement et de la Lutte contre les changements climatiques.
+- Retain the agronomic justification for at least five years and submit it upon request to the MELCCFP.

 In emergency situations, when the agronomist considers that a fungicide or insecticide is necessary to quickly control a pest that endangers a crop, the pesticide may be applied prior to obtaining agronomic justification.
 However, the agronomic justification must be received within two working days of application of the pesticide and, its code number must begin with the letter U.